SpiderTheSpider/TES3MATLAB/README.md

 # TES3MATLAB
 A suite of tools for extracting and visualizing landscape data from TES3 Morrowind and its mods.
-The following are one-sentence summaries of each function, see their help documentation for a full description of what they do and how they do it.
+The following are one-sentence summaries of each function.

 tes3matlab
 The primary code.
 Use this to define options and run the other tools.